microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/examples/New-MgBetaInvitation.md

 New-MgBetaInvitation -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaInvitation Cmdlet.
+This example shows how to use the New-MgBetaInvitation Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).